How to understand tenancy law – Essential information for tenants about rights and obligations

 Concept of a Shared Flat (Wohngemeinschaft)

 A shared flat is a rental arrangement in which several people live together in one apartment.
 All residents may be equal main tenants, or one may be the main tenant who sublets to others.
+Learn more about the legal framework in our guide Definition of a Shared Apartment.

 Tenancy Laws

 Tenancy law in Germany is primarily regulated in the Civil Code (BGB).
 Additional regulations and directives ensure the protection of tenants and landlords.
+A detailed overview is provided in our guide Tenancy Laws in Germany – Key Rules and Regulations.

 Tenants, Subtenants and Landlords

 Tenants sign the main contract with the landlord.
 Subtenants live in the apartment under an agreement with the main tenant.
 Landlords provide the housing and are entitled to rent payments.
+An overview of rights and duties can be found in our guide Tenants, Subtenants and Landlords – Rights and Duties.

 Conclusion of Contract